Selling Covered Calls...

 Falling stock price

-1. Constant Stock Price
+1. Constant Stock Price (% if Unchanged)

-A typical situation might be:
+A typical covered call investment might be:

-|Symbol = IBM
+|Symbol = FB

 |# Shares = 100